Toddy Walters

-Toddy Elizabeth Walters (born October 24, 1969 in Denver, Colorado) is an actress/singer/songwriter.
+Toddy Elizabeth Walters (born October 24, 1969, in Denver, Colorado) is an actress, singer and songwriter.

 Career

-A Denver native, Toddy Walters has been a singer/songwriter/actor/voice actor for the bulk of her life.
+A Denver native, Toddy Walters has been a singer, songwriter and actor for the majority of her life.

 Walters went to the University of Colorado, where she met Trey Parker, who was casting for his first live action film, Cannibal!
-The Musical, released by Troma in 1997.
+The Musical.
 She was cast in the role of Polly Pry.
-Parker and Walters dated over the course of the film as well as Parker's next film, Orgazmo, released by October Films, a much larger-scale production.
-The two eventually broke up, but Walters still made appearances in Parker and Stone's animated series, South Park, and the series' feature film adaptation playing Winona Ryder, as well as their short lived series That's My Bush.
+Parker and Walters dated over the course of the film's production, as well as that of Parker's next film, Orgazmo, a much larger-scale production.
+The two eventually broke up, but Walters still made appearances in Parker and Stone's animated series, South Park, in the series' feature film adaptation playing Winona Ryder, as well as their short lived series That's My Bush.

-Toddy moved to Los Angeles in 1998 and worked in the entertainment industry as a production assistant on commercials and feature films.